SystemAnalysisDpt-CMC-MSU/ellipsoids/doc/chap_functions.rst

 ::

-	  DOESCONTAIN - checks if one ellipsoid contains the other ellipsoid or polytope.
+	  DOESCONTAIN - checks if one ellipsoid contains the other ellipsoid or Polyhedron.
 The condition for E1 = firstEllArr to contain E2 = secondEllArr is
 	                min(rho(l | E1) - rho(l | E2)) > 0, subject to <l, l> = 1.
-	                How checked if ellipsoid contains polytope is explained in doesContainPoly.
+	                How checked if ellipsoid contains Polyhedron is explained in doesContainPoly.
 	  Input:
 	    regular:
 	        firstEllArr: ellipsoid [nDims1,nDims2,...,nDimsN]/[1,1] - first
 	            array of ellipsoids.
 	        secondObjArr: ellipsoid [nDims1,nDims2,...,nDimsN]/
-	            polytope[nDims1,nDims2,...,nDimsN]/[1,1] - array of the same
+	            Polyhedron[nDims1,nDims2,...,nDimsN]/[1,1] - array of the same
-	            size as firstEllArr or single ellipsoid or polytope.
+	            size as firstEllArr or single ellipsoid or Polyhedron.

 	     properties:
 	        mode: char[1, 1] - 'u' or 'i', go to description.
 	        computeMode: char[1,] - 'highDimFast' or 'lowDimFast'.
-Determines, which way function is computed, when secObjArr is polytope.
+Determines, which way function is computed, when secObjArr is Polyhedron.
 If secObjArr is ellipsoid computeMode is ignored. 'highDimFast' works  faster for  high dimensions, 'lowDimFast' for low.
 If this property is omitted if dimension of ellipsoids is greater